 Truth is, the world is not all about cupcakes and unicorns.
 There are times when things go wrong.
 We get hurt or disappointed, we shoot high, and then we fail.
 Do you have any inconvenient experience about [The Topic] so far, something that happened to you and probably changed the way you look at [The Topic] since then?
 What happened, and how the experience changed your outlook, attitude, or approach about [The Topic]?

 BLOGPOST IDEA #21.

-Create a list of some of your favourite blogs/websites related to [The Topic].
+Create a list of some of your favorite blogs/websites related to [The Topic].

-Another quick-whip for your blogpost: go find some blogs/websites related to [The Topic] and curate your most favourite ones.
+Another quick-whip for your blog post: go find some blogs/websites related to [The Topic] and curate your most favorite ones.
 This is a great opportunity for you to find great blogs/websites you might want to bookmark yourself, and also a good chance for you to get connected with those who share your passion.

 BLOGPOST IDEA #22.